nicm42/100-days-of-code/log2.md

 Thoughts: They are both a lot to take in.
 I need to use them in order to understand them a bit more.

 Link to work: None

+Day 56: 31st March 2020
+Progress: Did one of the Javascript30 tutorials about array references and copies.

+Thoughts: That was really useful to know (just as long as I remember it!)

+Link to work: None